aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-PROVISIONING.md

 You are now ready to order an EC2 instance from your ServiceNow service catalog.

 ## To validate the configuration of the Connector
-1. Go to the ServiceNow browser tab, open the system administrator menu (Top right of the screen) and then Choose `Impersonate User`, choose `SCEndUser01` as the impersonation.
+1. Go to the ServiceNow browser tab, on the top right of the screen, open the system administrator menu, and then Choose `Impersonate User`, choose `SCEndUser01` as the impersonation.
 ![snow-prov-1](/labs/end-to-end-it-lifecycle-management/resources/snow-prov-1.png)
 2. Open Service Catalog under Self Service from the left navigation panel.
 This will display Service Catalog Home Screen.
 Choose AWS Service Catalog.
 ![snow-prov-2](/labs/end-to-end-it-lifecycle-management/resources/snow-prov-2.png)